 The events of 9/11 caused a serious downturn in the adventure travel book business, and when The Mountaineers downsized, I returned to Boston where I became Associate Professor (tenured), Dept. of Writing, Literature and Publishing, Emerson College, teaching in the MA in Publishing and Writing program.
 I also give publishing workshops for writers, and I have acquired books for Globe Pequot Press.

-Currently, I have completed a book manuscript about the cultural history of American bookstores, and I have undereay a memoir about my family's summer house in Canada.
+Currently, I write about the cultural history of American bookstores, and I have underway a memoir about my family's summer house in Canada.
 In Spring '07, I was a Fellow at the International Center for Jefferson Studies, Monticello, Charlottesvile, Virginia.